jsx-eslint/eslint-plugin-react/docs/rules/no-unused-prop-types.md

 - [False Positives: SFC (helper render methods)](#false-positives-sfc)

-### False positives SFC
+### False Positives SFC

-For components with Stateless Functional Components (often used as helper render methods);
-SFC is a function that takes prop(s) as an argument and returns a JSX expression.
+Stateless Function Components (SFCs) accept props as an argument and return a JSX expression.
-Even if this function gets called from a component the props that are only used inside SFC would not be considered used by a component.
+Even if the function gets called from a component, the props that are only used inside the component are not be considered used by a component.

 Triggers false positive:

 ```js
 function AComponent(props) {
   function helperRenderer(aProp) { // is considered SFC